YouthTree/bhm-google-maps/README.md

 For a fuller / more in depth reference, see configuration below.

+If you're using bhm-google-maps with [Barista](http://github.com/Sutto/barista), you can skip the `rake bhm-google-maps:install` task, it will register itself as a framework with the default output directory.

 ## Usage ##

 Currently, bhm-google-maps is designed to show a single map w/ static fallback.
 To do this,